 - P0303: Cylinder #3 Misfire.

 As you're probably already aware, fuel injectors can fail in one of several ways:

-- The fuel injector's internal winding shorts out or becomes ‘open’.
+- The fuel injector's internal winding suffers an open-circuit or short-circuit problem.
 When this happens, fuel injector stops injecting fuel.

 - The fuel injector becomes clogged and doesn't spray correctly or not enough fuel.
 In tech terms: It doesn't atomize the fuel correctly.